 Founded in 2015, Providence examines global statecraft with Christian Realism.
 We are inspired by Christianity & Crisis, the journal Protestant theologian Reinhold Niebuhr founded in 1941 to argue for the moral and geopolitical imperative of American leadership against totalitarian aggression.
 We believe American Christians have a special duty to interpret America’s vocation in the world today.
 We seek to uplift the best of historic Christian political theology, to foster wider conversation about spirituality in politics, and to create a community of serious Christian public thinkers serving America and the world.

 We welcome article submissions for our website.
-Check out our writer’s guidelines.
+Please see our writer’s guidelines before submitting.

 Masthead